easyapi-web/easyapi-web.github.io/docs/setting/ide-setting.md

 **Common** :

- - log: In general, the log can be set to "high" to ignore unnecessary output ,when an exception occurs, it can be set to "low" to get more information
+ - log: In general, the log can be set to "high" to ignore unnecessary output.
+When an exception occurs, it can be set to "low" to obtain more information.

 **Support** :

- - methodDoc: When checked, method documents can be exported, It can be also used to export RPC documents Support export to `markdown` only.
+ - methodDoc: When enabled, method documents can be exported.
+It can also be used to export RPC documents.
+Only export to `markdown` format is supported.

 ### Postman:

- - token: It is used to set or update `postman privateToken`.
+ - token: Token refers to the `postman privateToken` which is used to make calls to the Postman API.
 It can be obtained from [Postman Integrations Dashboard](https://go.postman.co/integrations/services/pm_pro_api)

 **Markdown** :